 Remote Air Cooled Oil Cooler Piping

 If equipped with a remote air cooled oil cooler, it is important that the piping be installed correctly to and from the compressor unit and remote air cooled oil cooler.
-See Appendix C • Recommended Remote Air Cooled Oil Cooler Piping.
+See Appendices for Recommended Air Cooled Oil Cooler Piping.